Plex and Kodi have dominated the media center landscape for a long time, but Emby is becoming an increasingly popular choice among users.

 However, it’s hard to argue that Plex isn’t the better of the two.
 It offers more native features, supports more external devices, provides a smoother user experience, and has a more polished interface.

 We’re sure some of you will disagree with us, so please leave your opinions in the comments.
-And if you’d like to learn more about Plex’s features, check out our list of Plex plugins for power users, how to use subtitles on Plex, and how to watch Plex in virtual reality.
+And if you’d like to learn more about Plex’s features, check out our list of Plex plugins for power users, how to use subtitles on Plex, and how to control Plex using Amazon Alexa.

 Image Credit: boggy22/Depositphotos